SurjeetKaran/HealthyMe/README.md

 ## 🤝 Contributing

 This is a personal project for learning Full Stack development with Flutter and Node.js.
-Feel free to **fork it** and experiment!
+Feel free to **fork it**, experiment, and improve the project!